RBrearton/py-htmx/pages/b6_ps2.md

 <blockquote>

-- What is meant by a normal mode?
+What is meant by a normal mode?
-- What is meant by a phonon?
+What is meant by a phonon?
-- Explain why phonons obey Bose-Einstein statistics.
+Explain why phonons obey Bose-Einstein statistics.

 </blockquote>

 For normal modes, quoting wikipedia:

-> A normal mode is a pattern of motion in which all parts of the system move sinusoidally with the same frequency and with a fixed phase relation.
+*"A normal mode is a pattern of motion in which all parts of the system move sinusoidally with the same frequency and with a fixed phase relation."*

 Phonons are quanta of vibration.